 How does an intercom work in apartments?

-Apartment intercom buzzers work by chiming a buzzer to an apartment, and then allowing an audio call between the two parties.
-They use wired communication techniques like SIP protocol, in order exchange signals and audio between two ends.
+Apartment intercom buzzers work by chiming a buzzer to an apartment and then allowing an audio call between the two parties.
+They use wired communication techniques, like SIP protocol, in order to exchange signals and audio between two ends.
 If the receiving person clicks the unlock button, it sends another signal to the main intercom unit, to unlock the door.

 Can intercoms calls between apartments?

-Most intercoms can only call from a front door intercom station, to a specific unit.
-Modern video intercom systems, can provide ability to call from a resident’s phone to the door station. e.g. you can call back if you just missed a call a few seconds ago.
-Most systems dont allow calling from one unit to another to protect privacy between residents in an apartment.
+Most intercoms can only call from a front door intercom station to a specific unit.
+Modern video intercom systems, can provide the ability to call from a resident’s phone to the door station. e.g. you can call back if you just missed a call a few seconds ago.
+Most systems don’t allow calling from one unit to another to protect privacy between residents in an apartment.